-A Cooling Spray
+Natural Cooling Spray for Skin

-I’ve also found that this cooling spray, and I’ve found that it also works really well for helping take the “itch” out of bug bites and the burn out of sunburn.
+I’ve also found that this cooling spray works really well for helping take the “itch” out of bug bites and the burn out of sunburn.

 - Aloe Vera – Aloe is naturally anti-inflammatory and great for skin.
 It is moisturizing without being oily and is perfect for those with normal or slightly oily skin.
 Rich in nutrients and antioxidants, it is often used in anti-aging skin products as well.

-Cooling Spray Ingredients
+DIY Cooling Spray Recipe

 - 1/4 cup aloe vera gel (natural with no added preservatives – I use this one)

 - 1/4 cup witch hazel (natural with no harmful ingredients – I use this one)

 - 2-3 drops of peppermint essential oil

 - Combine all ingredients in a glass spray bottle.
+(I like this kind.)

 - Shake or stir until well mixed and blended.